 Last entry to the site: one hour before cited closing time

-On holidays and Saturday, I recommend arriving early, entry is based on the availability of space.
+On holidays and Saturdays, I recommend arriving early.
+Entry is based on space availability.